a-hoffmann/as-telegram/README.md

 ## Running the connector locally
 ### Telegram Setup

-To register a bot in Telegram, you are required to talk to the [t.me/BotFather](Botfather), which is itself a bot.
+To register a bot in Telegram, you must first talk to the [t.me/BotFather](Botfather), which is itself a bot.

 1. In Telegram, start a chat with the Botfather.
 2. Send the command /newbot from the list of options to start the process.